Nestle signs $120 million deal with Seres for 'healthy gut' drugs

-ZURICH Nestle is investing in U.S.-based Seres Therapeutics for a third time in a year, this time injecting $120 million to develop and commercialize medicines aimed at restoring a healthy bacteriological balance in the human digestive system.
+ZURICH Nestle is investing in U.S.-based Seres Therapeutics for a third time in a year, this time injecting $120 million (82.49 million pound) to develop and commercialise medicines aimed at restoring a healthy bacterialogical balance in the human digestive system.

 The deal announced on Monday for so-called "healthy gut" products will give Nestle's Health Science division exclusive rights to sell Seres' experimental treatments for Clostridium difficile infection (CDI) and inflammatory bowel disease outside the United States and Canada.

-Nestle's payments to Seres from the products, which are in development, could reach up to $1.9 billion after factoring in royalty and milestone installments over the next 15 years.
+Nestle's payments to Seres from the products, which are in development, could reach up to $1.9 billion after factoring in royalty and milestone instalments over the next 15 years.

 The investment furthers food giant Nestle's healthcare push and could lead its five-year-old Health Science unit to lift ambitions of annual sales to beyond the 10 billion Swiss francs ($10 billion) it previously projected, unit head Greg Behar said.